-This activity can be held at either a house of worship or a law enforcement agency and involves collecting a type or types of items for the needy.
-This can include coats, socks, canned food, books, or sanitary items.
+This activity can be held at either a faith-based organization or a law enforcement agency and involves collecting a type or types of items for the needy.
+These can include coats, socks, canned food, books, or sanitary items.
 A local shelter, library, or food bank can be partnered with to receive the items once collected.
 Promotion of the event, and early collection days, can be managed in the run-up to National Faith & Blue Weekend.